Lucas-mother3/suckless-utils/README.md

 - XSDL client
 or
 - Termux:X11 (both apk and deb)

+For spmenu:
+- wayland-client(-devel or -dev, for Wayland support)
+- wayland-scanner(-devel or -dev, for Wayland support)
+- wayland-protocols(-devel or -dev, for Wayland support)
+- xbcommon(-devel or -dev, for Wayland support)
+- pango(-devel or -dev)
+- cairo(-devel or -dev)
+- libconfig(-devel or -dev)
+- OpenSSL or libssl(-devel or -dev)
+- meson
 ````
-2. Clone this repository
+2. Clone this repository (`git clone --recurse-submodules`)
 3. Change directory to what suckless software do you want to use
 4. Remove the `config.h` file, to make sure all patches are applied correctly
 5. Copy `make clean install` and paste it on your terminal
+6. Building the spmenu submodule included in this repo (by speedie) would strictly use meson as it's build system.
+6.1.
+For that, `cd` to the spmenu folder.
+6.2.
+Initialize setup via `meson setup build`.
+Pass `-Dwayland-=false` for disabling Wayland support.
+6.3.
+Run `ninja -C build` for building the binaries.
+6.4.
+Install via `meson install -C build`, and it'll prompt you if you would like to use sudo if not run as root.
-6. Insert dwm, slstatus and/or st inside your `.xinitrc` using your favorite text editor (usually located in `/home/<username>/.xinitrc`)
+7. Insert dwm, slstatus and/or st inside your `.xinitrc` using your favorite text editor (usually located in `/home/<username>/.xinitrc`)
-7. Start it and done!
+8. Start it and done!

 ## Current bugs
 - ~~Taskbar not working properly~~ (fixed in commit [e9015f2](https://github.com/Lucas-mother3/suckless-utils/commit/e9015f2d2a09ef66f1c9e188b277c89d23635195) & [7085f9](https://github.com/Lucas-mother3/suckless-utils/commit/7085f97d80fc203d6f54d0209af07007c0347880)).
 Thanks, [Speedie](https://speedie.gq)!